 But hold on, we are all in charge of our own destiny, no one else controls our minds or our choices, so those dreams can become reality.
 There’s really no need for more pondering, delaying or just waiting for the right moment.

-So, we chose to just follow those dreams, on the road to great adventures, living that life to the full and finding the little holiday home on wheels, to take us on that road to new horizons..
+So, we chose to just follow those dreams, finally on the road to great adventures and living life to the full.
+Finding the little holiday home on wheels to take us on the road to new horizons..